Q. Where is the Dutchess Rail Trail Park?

 Q. Who maintains the rail trails?

 Together, both the Dutchess County Department of Public Works and Dutchess County Parks maintain the rail trails.
 In addition to these departments, Friends of the Harlem Valley Rail Trail and MTA provide trail oversight and support.
 The county also receives help from Adopt a Trail volunteers for seasonal cleanup.
-Recruitment for the Adopt a Trail volunteer program will begin February 2021.
-More information to follow.
+I Love My Park Day clean up events also take place two times a year.
+Interested in volunteering on the Rail Trail?
+Call the Park Office at 845-298-4600.